Skip to main content

 ssh -X -i ~/.ssh/id_ecc_pty login_idris@jean-zay.idris.frEnter passphrase for key /path/to/your/home/.ssh/id_ecc_pty:...

-• if you do not use the ssh-agent on your local machine, the passphrase protecting the certificate is requested.
-But you can add it to your ssh-agent on your local machine so that you do not need to provide the passphrase every time you use this certificate:
+• You can add the passphrase protecting the certificate to your ssh-agent on your local machine so that you do not need to provide it every time you use this certificate:

 ssh-add ~/.ssh/id_ecc_ptyEnter passphrase for ~/.ssh/id_ecc_pty:Identity added: ~/.ssh/id_ecc_pty (~/.ssh/id_ecc_pty)